 - Click Record at the bottom of the screen.

 - This will start recording the meeting.
-You will notice a Recording…icon show toward the top in the right of the screen.
+You will notice a Recording… icon is shown toward the top in the right of the screen.

-- To stop/pause the recording, tap the Recording… icon.
+- To stop/pause the recording, tap the small pause or stop icons next to that icon.

-How to Record a Zoom Meeting on Desktop/Laptop Devices
+How to Record a Zoom Meeting on a Computer

 Although most of the world is moving from desktop to mobile, Zoom meetings most commonly happen in front of a computer, especially when there is business to discuss.
 Recording Zoom meetings is possible on Windows PCs, Macs, and Chromebooks.
 Although a Zoom app does not exist for Chromebooks, the in-browser web app is identical to the desktop app for Windows and macOS.

 However, before you get into recording a meeting, you should set the default save location for the recordings.

 - To do this, open the desktop or web app.